Virginia ‘Bible study’ group was cover for violent militia plans, prosecutors say

 Alleged supporters of right-wing Three Percenters group charged in new Jan.
 6 Capitol riot conspiracy

-Explaining that two generations of his family had fled communist regimes in China and Vietnam before emigrating to the United States, according to court documents, Duong is quoted saying, “Now we’re here.
+Explaining that two generations of his family had fled communist regimes in China and Vietnam before immigrating to the United States, according to court documents, Duong is quoted saying: “Now we’re here.
 And at a certain point, you just gotta make a stand.”

 He talked about surveilling the Capitol building, and in February an associate took some footage of it, according to prosecutors.
 He also talked about freeing alleged rioters who were behind bars, saying, according to the government, “I see that as an opportunity.
 With every great revolution, you go to the prisons and you break them out.”

 According to the court documents, he and the undercover agent toured the jail in Lorton, Va., where he talked about testing out explosives.
 He told the agent, the government alleged, that he was working on a “manifesto,” saying, “If I get into a gun fight with the feds and I don’t make it, I want to be able to transfer as much wisdom to my son as possible.”
 Prosecutors say he also discussed how far he could shoot on his family’s property in the event of a raid and said it could be the site of a second Waco — a reference to the deadly 1993 confrontation with federal agents in Texas.

 He said at a meeting in June that he had collected Styrofoam and more than 50 wine bottles to make molotov cocktails but had held off on buying fuel “to avoid . . . being hit with a conspiracy charge,” according to the complaint filed against him.
 He told the undercover agent he had been saving motor oil from his car for that purpose.

 But he also said he would prefer a peaceful secession of Appalachia to a violent conflict, according to the record, and that all his preparations were for “defense.”
 The molotov cocktails, he told the agent, were for disabling armored vehicles.
-He repeatedly put off plans to actually test the explosives.
+He repeatedly put off plans to test the explosives.

 U.S. Magistrate Judge G. Michael Harvey declined to impose tougher restrictions on Duong’s release, noting that the government did not seek to jail Duong as a flight risk or threat to the community.
 He is charged with illegally entering the Capitol, obstructing the vote count and disorderly conduct — but not with planning or committing violence.

 Harvey said Duong had no criminal record and had demonstrated ties to the community; he is employed and lives with his parents and child in Alexandria.
 The undercover agent “gave him every opportunity to step over the line, and at every point he chose not to,” Harvey said.
 “Someone who showed so much concern for what the legal lines are should be given the opportunity — to show he can continue to stay within the lines.”

+Separately Tuesday, the FBI marked the passage of six months since the riots by releasing what it called new videos of suspects in 11 of the most violent assaults on federal officers, asking for the public’s assistance in identifying them.
+The bureau has received more than 210,000 tips in charging at least 165 defendants with assaulting, resisting or impeding officers or employees, but said on Twitter, “Some of the most violent offenders have yet to be identified.”